Goziechukwu/muse_school/README.md

 ## Future Developments

-The arrangement of some of the images in the deployed project, though okay, but they can be better adjustmented to align the longer images with the shorter ones.
+The arrangement of some of the images in the deployed project, though okay, but they can be better adjusted to align the longer images with the shorter ones.

 ## Contact information